ysinsane/websockify-rs/README.md

-## websockify-rs: WebSockets support for any application/server
+## websockify-rs: WebSockets support for windows application/server

 This is a rust implement of the [websockify-js](https://github.com/novnc/websockify-js), which is part of the [noVNC](https://github.com/kanaka/noVNC) project.